 All BMCB students receive full support for the period of time typically needed to complete the program (between 5-6 years), as long as they are making satisfactory progress in all aspects of their program (academic, research and teaching).
 This support includes a stipend, full tuition as well as individual medical insurance.
 (Supplemental family health insurance, dental, and vision insurance is also available for the students to purchase).

 The Field of BMCB is also a participant in a number of fellowship opportunities available for under-represented minority and diversity students administered in other units at Cornell.
-The Admissions Committee nominates outstanding under-represented-minority and diversity students for highly-competitive fellowships awarded through the Graduate School Office of Inclusion & Student Engagement (OISE) and the Cornell Sloan Diversity Fellowship Program.
-These fellowships require not only an excellent application, but a supplemental diversity essay submitted in the application.
+The Admissions Committee nominates outstanding under-represented-minority and diversity students for highly-competitive fellowships awarded through the Graduate School Office of Inclusion & Student Engagement (OISE) and other campus units.

 Support in subsequent years generally takes the form of Graduate Research Assistantships or Teaching Assistantships.
 Many BMCB graduate students are successful in obtaining their own fellowships from such places as the National Science Foundation.